rlucas7/rlucas7.github.io/_posts/2025-04-26-code-critique-via-ai.md

 If you try out other AIs and have either successes or failures drop me a note to let me know so I don't try the same ones.

-## Which other code review tools support this style of interaction w/inline edit suggestions?
+## What other code review tools support this style of interaction w/inline edit suggestions?

-While it seems like the api for gitlab and newer versions of gerrit should both work I haven't tested those out yet to confirm, I've only consulted the docs.
+While it seems like the api for gitlab and newer versions of gerrit should both work I haven't tested those out yet to confirm they perform as documented-I've only consulted the docs.

-When I circle back to working on this I'll try to clean up the code some and to also make it so that the same workflow code can be used in gitlab and in gerrit.
+When I circle back to working on this I'll clean up the code some and also make it so that the same workflow code can be used in gitlab and in gerrit.
 The latter will require me to setup and run a version of gerrit to test the workflow.
 If you read this and test out either of these others, please let me know.

-## Prompts which ways to tune them for this type of application?
+## Prompts, which ways to tune them for this type of application?

 I used a single prompt that was super simple.
 The goal wasn't to get the best code reviews or to have the reviews adhere to a particular style or format of